-This is generally available in the fresh produce section of natural food stores, as well as in some conventional grocery stores.
-This is a popular form to use when adding turmeric to fresh pressed juice or tea (although a powder is as effective and more convenient to store).
+This is generally available in the fresh produce section of natural food stores and some conventional grocery stores.
+This is popular when adding turmeric to fresh-pressed juice or tea (although

-This is most frequently used for cooking and can be found in the spice aisle of almost all grocery stores and is popular for seasoning vegetables and meals.
+This is most frequently used for cooking and can be found in almost all grocery stores; and is popular for seasoning vegetables and meals.

-This is the easiest way to ensure that you are getting your daily dose of turmeric.
-Check the label to ensure that it is wild harvested or organic, and has not been irradiated or sprayed with pesticides.
+This is the easiest way to ensure that you get your daily dose of turmeric.
+Check the label to ensure that it is wild-harvested or organic and has not been irradiated or sprayed with pesticides.

 Pills / Capsules

-It is important to maximize the bioavailability of curcumin when choosing a turmeric supplement.
-Supplements that include piperine or essential oils may increase the bioavailability.
+It is important to maximize the bioavailability of curcumin when choosing a Turmeric Powder supplement.
+Supplements that include piperine or essential oils may increase bioavailability.

-Turmeric can be bought in powdered form which is useful for including in smoothies and teas as it can easily be added.
+Turmeric can be bought in powdered form, which is useful for including smoothies and teas as it can easily be added.